First direct carbon abundance measured at $z>10$ in the lensed galaxy MACS0647$-$JD: Discussion

 However, in the $z>10$ regime, \OIIIwa\ and \OIIIw\ are difficult to detect due to faintness and redshift, respectively.
 With assumed $T_{e}$, \cite{Castellano2024} estimate GHZ2 ($z=12.34$) having a C/O as low as the $6 < z < 10$ galaxies mentioned above.
-For GN-z11 ($z=10.6$), \citet{Cameron2023} estimated a lower limit suggesting higher C/O. However, GS-z12 ($z=12.5$) hosts a significantly super-solar carbon abundance \citep{DEugenio2023}.
-They interpreted that such a high C/O ratio can be explained by the heritage of supernovae from the previous generation of first stars given the extremely low metallicity of 12+log(O/H)$<6.7$ \citep[see also][]{Maiolino2019,Vanni2023}.
+For GN-z11 ($z=10.6$), \citet{Cameron2023} estimated a lower limit suggesting higher C/O. However, GS-z12 ($z=12.5$) hosts a significantly super-solar carbon abundance \citep{DEugenio2024}.
+They interpreted that such a high C/O ratio can be explained by the {low-energy supernovae ($<2\times10^{51}\,{\rm erg}$) from Pop {\sc iii} stars} given the extremely {low metallicity of 12+log(O/H)$<6.9$} \citep[see also][]{Maiolino2019,Vanni2023}.